 The crucial innovation of containers was that they were:

 Thanks to the work of people like Malcolm McLean, in just a few short decades, the world has been completely transformed by the economical transport of goods from distant countries.
+These steel shipping containers were the essential invention that made it happen.

 Imagine if you could travel anywhere in the world and use the same type of electrical plug, or make purchases with the same currency.
 Achieving this level of standardization across the world is very difficult, but that’s exactly what shipping containers accomplished!